The Shadow: 1990s

+21st century

-In August 2011, Dynamite licensed The Shadow from Condé Nast for an ongoing comic book series and several limited run miniseries.
+In August 2011, Dynamite licensed The Shadow from Condé Nast for an ongoing comic book series and several miniseries.
 Its first on-going series was written by Garth Ennis and illustrated by Aaron Campbell; it debuted on April 19, 2012.
 This series ran for 26 issues; the regular series ended in May 2014, but a prologue issue #0 was published in July 2014.
 Dynamite followed with the release of an eight-issue miniseries, Masks, teaming the 1930s Shadow with Dynamite's other pulp hero comic book adaptations, the Spider, the Green Hornet and Kato, and a 1930s Zorro, plus four other heroes of the pulp era from Dynamite's comics lineup.
 Dynamite offered a 10-issue Shadow miniseries, The Shadow: Year One, followed by the team-up five-issue miniseries, The Shadow/Green Hornet: Dark Nights, and a Shadow six-issue miniseries set in the modern era, The Shadow: Now.
 In August 2015, Dynamite Entertainment launched volume 2 of The Shadow, a new ongoing series written by Cullen Bunn and drawn by Giovanni Timpano.